AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 Once you create your project for AEM Screens, follow the steps below to create a new Channel for your project:

 1. Select the Adobe Experience Manager link (top left) and then Screens.
-Alternatively, you can navigate directly to: `https://localhost:4502/screens.html/content/screens`.
+Alternatively, you can navigate directly to `https://localhost:4502/screens.html/content/screens`.

 1. Navigate to your Screens project and select **Channels** folder.